-The Group is also present in Djibouti through operations at DP World Doraleh and Djibouti Dry Port.
+The Group is also present in Djibouti through operations at DP World Doraleh and Djibouti Dry Port and has been engaged in a multi-year dispute with the Djibouti government regarding its operations in the country.
+For further information, see "Description of DP World-Legal Proceedings".